Chikungunya: The Disease & Vaccines

 If you are not sure if you would be recommended to get a chikungunya vaccine, talk to your healthcare provider or occupational safety team.
 If you will be traveling, you might consider scheduling an appointment at a travel medicine clinic.
 (See “Vaccine Considerations for Travelers” webpage.)

-How are the chikungunya vaccines made?
+How is the chikungunya vaccine made?

 The VLP vaccine is made from structural proteins from the virus.
 Genes that are the blueprint for the proteins are added to a plasmid (a small circular piece of DNA) and that plasmid is placed into human embryonic kidney cells.
 As the cells reproduce in the lab, they also make the chikungunya virus proteins.
 The chikungunya proteins are then purified and used as the vaccine.
 The vaccine proteins assemble to look like chikungunya virus, but the structure does not contain chikungunya genetic material, so it can’t reproduce or cause illness (see” How Are Vaccines Made?”).

-Do the chikungunya vaccines work?
+Does the chikungunya vaccine work?

-Clinical trials showed that 98 of 100 people 12 to 64 years of age and 87 of 100 people 65 years of age and older developed an immune response against chikungunya virus by three weeks after vaccination.
+Clinical trials of the VLP vaccine showed that 98 of 100 people 12 to 64 years of age and 87 of 100 people 65 years of age and older developed an immune response against chikungunya virus by three weeks after vaccination.
 Eighty-five of 100 people between 12 and 64 years of age and 76 of 100 people 65 years of age and older still had a measurable immune response against chikungunya virus six months after vaccination.
 Researchers are still collecting data to determine how long immunity lasts beyond six months.

-Do the chikungunya vaccines have side effects?
+Does the chikungunya vaccine have side effects?

 Common side effects of the VLP vaccine include pain at the injection site, fatigue, headache, and muscle aches.
 Similar concerns related to safety of the VLP vaccine in elderly patients have not been reported as described for the live, weakened vaccine.